11 Best Merrell Running Shoes Reviewed & Tested

 The amount of cushioning that you need will depend on the level of support you require.
 A running shoe that has too much cushioning or too little cushioning can be detrimental, so make sure that you keep your foot type and support and stability needs in mind before going for any type of running shoe.
 The right cushioning will absorb shock and keep you comfortable no matter how far you run.

-If you are a trail runner looking for the best Merrell running shoes, you may want to consider looking for a model that also features a rock plate.
+If you are a trail runner looking for the best-rated Merrell running shoes, you may want to consider looking for a model that also features a rock plate.
 This feature is especially important for anyone who enjoys running on technical terrain and is tired of dealing with running shoes that don't appropriately protect them from the rocks and debris that they will encounter.

 Also consider the traction you need, the level of breathability you prefer, your foot type, and how much stability you will need.

 The technology used by Merrell can provide you with the best quality products for a wide variety of running locations.
-You may need waterproof trainers if you live in a rainy place or if the season is wet and you will need greater grip and stability if you are planning to run on off-road trails.
+You may need waterproof running trainers if you live in a rainy place or if the season is wet and you will need greater grip and stability if you are planning to run on off-road trails.

-If you are serious about getting a pair of Merrel running shoes that is completely waterproof and not just water-resistant, you will want to look for a pair of shoes that features Gore-Tex--you will know because they will include "GTX" at the end of their name.
+If you are serious about getting a pair of Merrel running shoes that are completely waterproof and not just water-resistant, you will want to look for a pair of shoes that features Gore-Tex--you will know because they will include "GTX" at the end of their name.
 Merrell offers GTX shoes, and we offer some on our list.

 A lot of trail running shoes often include a rock plate.
 The rock plate is typically located between the midsole and the outsole.
-It is specifically made give you a smooth ride and prevent you from feeling every rock, stick, or piece of debris that you will undoubtedly encounter anytime you run outside or hit the trails.
+It is specifically made to give you a smooth ride and prevent you from feeling every rock, stick, or piece of debris that you will undoubtedly encounter anytime you run outside or hit the trails.

 In order to run comfortably, efficiently, and safely it is important to know what works best for your feet.